1dollarsteak/1dollarsteak.github.io/_posts/2020-04-29-OpenBSD cat.c.md

 understanding.
 Nevertheless, I want to share my discoveries with you and show you some (not all, hopefully) files I deemed as interesting and worthy to describe in depth.
-So I thought why don't give this a little motivation bump and write about it in my blog.
-The given title 1fad stands for 1 file a day.
+So I thought why don't give this a little motivational bump and write about it in my blog.

 To begin with I want to focus my view on cat.c.